aspyct/DocRepo/README.md

 You need python3.
 Run the `run.sh` script, and open http://localhost:8080

+By default, access is restricted to localhost only.
+If you want to change that, update the `conf.ini`.
+If you intend to store sensitive documents, you should somehow secure access to it.

 Customizing
 ---
 This is a cherrypy / angularjs app, so go ahead and have fun with it.
 Pull requests are welcome!